 You wait all year for fall to arrive, and once it does, you want to make the most of this wonderful season.
 But the arrival of autumn also means the holidays are fast approaching, and that means you’re going to need to get your shopping done soon.

-And this year, you need to do it even sooner than usual.
+And every year, it seems you need to do it even sooner than usual.

-Thankfully, there are plenty of ways to make sure you still score the perfect gifts this holiday season and don’t end up missing out on everything on your list.
+Thankfully, there are plenty of ways to make sure you still score the perfect gifts this holiday season for your spouse and children, and don’t end up missing out on everything on their list.
 Here’s how.